yashhere/tufte.yashagarwal.in/content/posts/2018-02-02-syncing-time-on-dual-boot-windows-and-linux.md

 sc config w32time start= disabled
 ```

-Now you might need to change the time in your BIOS to UTC time.
-Although that depends whether your Windows OS was showing correct time before applying the above modifications.
+Now you may need to change the time in your BIOS to UTC time.
+Although that depends on whether your Windows OS was showing correct time before applying the above modifications.
 If yes, then changing BIOS time to UTC will make sure that both Windows and GNU/Linux convert hardware clock to localtime.

 *****
 ##### References